Diagrammatics for Soergel categories: Proofs

 \subsection{Graphical proofs}

-In this section, we provide graphical proofs for a series of propositions which state when the relations of $\mc{DC}_1$ allow us to perform various reduction moves.
-Recall that the \emph{strict} $i$-colored needle move takes a graph $\Gamma$, whose $i$-graph in some neighborhood is a needle, and expresses $\Gamma$ as a linear combination of graphs $\Gamma^\prime$ whose $i$-graph has a dot in that neighborhood instead.
-The \emph{(nonstrict)} $i$-colored needle move is the same, except that the linear combination may also include graphs $\Gamma^\prime$ which are simpler than $\Gamma$, but have arbitrary $i$-graphs.
-We only require use of the nonstrict versions in this paper, but we prove the strict version when it occurs.
+In this section, we provide graphical proofs for a series of propositions which collectively prove Proposition \ref{prop-imoves}.
+Recall the definitions of the strict and weak $i$-colored moves from Section \ref{subsec-coloredmoves}.
+Remember that an extremal color $i$ is one which appears in a graph, but for which either $i-1$ or $i+1$ does not appear.
+Each of the results states what reduction moves the relations of $\mc{DC}_1$ allow.
 Because more than three colors may be required for some proofs, we use extra line styles that designate other arbitrary colors, and are very explicit about what colors they are allowed to be.
 A thin line will still always represent $i$ and a thick line $i+1$, but we will be lax about other colors.